-- amortised cost assets whose contractual terms are basic lending arrangements (i.e., they give rise on specified dates to cash flows that are solely payments of principal or interest on the principal amount outstanding, which the council holds under a business model whose objective is to collect those cash flows) - fair value Financial assets that are measured at Fair Value throguh Profit and Loss are intitially measured and carried at fair value.
-Fair value gains and losses are recognised as they arise in the surplus or deficit on the provision of services.
-The Council does not hold any financial assets which are classified as fair value through other comprehensive income.
+- amortised cost assets whose contractual terms are basic lending arrangements (i.e., they give rise on specified dates to cash flows that are solely payments of principal or interest on the principal amount outstanding, which the council holds under a business model whose objective is to collect those cash flows) - fair value all other financial assets Amortised cost assets are measured in the Balance Sheet at the outstanding principal repayable (plus accrued interest).
+Annual credits to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement (CIES) are based on the carrying amount of the asset, multiplied by the effective rate of interest for the instrument.
+Any gains or losses in fair value that might arise are not accounted for until the instrument matures or is sold.